How To Stop A Dog From Jumping On People and Furniture?

 Why Do Dogs Jump Up?

 Dogs jumping is very normal behaviour.
 However, that doesn't mean it's a dog behaviour you should accept and continue to allow.
-The reasons why dogs jump are quite simple.
-However, fixing the behaviour can be a little more tricky.
+The reasons why dogs jump are quite simple, but fixing the behaviour can be a little more tricky.

-If they're jumping on the couch while you're sitting on it, it's likely because they want to be close to you and receive some dog attention/affection.
+Dogs jumping on furniture is also an annoying habit.
+If they're jumping on the couch while you're sitting on it, it's likely because they want to be close to you and receive some attention.
+But their furniture scaling could have other motivations.

 Is It Bad For Dogs To Jump?